EdPutans/good-to-go/README.md

 ## Good to go

-_the app currently installs as `checklists-ts`.
-I am aware and will fix that shortly.
+_the app currently installs as `checklists-ts` and a `CheckMate` splash.
+I couldn't come up with a name for a while and will consolidate it shortly.
 Cheers_

 ### An app for ticking off recurring checklists with the same set of tasks.